grqphical/grqphical/README.md

 - 📚 Currently a student

-- 🔭 Exploring containerization with Docker and Linux
+- 🔭 Exploring AI, Neural Networks, and LLM

 - ⚡ In my free time I play video games, practice martial arts and animate with Blender